Bronze statue - Bodhisattva Manjushri

 Symbol meaning

-Manjushri symbolizes intelligence, wisdom, memory, teaching, and the gift of storytelling and eloquence.
+Manjushri symbolizes intelligence, wisdom, memory, teaching, and the gift of narration and eloquence.
 He is the main patron of scholars and astrologers, but Manjushri is also revered as the patron of the arts and sciences.
 His Sanskrit name means "gentle or sweet splendor".
-Manjushri is said to have the power of wise discernment.
-He distinguishes between right and wrong views and useful and useless actions that are encountered on the spiritual path.
+Manjushri is said to have the power of wise discrimination.
+He distinguishes between right and wrong views and between useful and useless actions that come across on the spiritual path.
 In art, Manjushri is depicted as a beautiful 16-year-old prince.
 In his left hand, he holds the stem of a blue lotus flower (padma), the flower of which rises to his shoulder.
-One of the scriptures (Prajnaparamita) dealing with the realization of wisdom often appears in the flower.
-In his right hand, Manjushri holds the huge, flaming sword of wisdom that conquers ignorance.
-With his sword, he cuts through the delusions of illusion and slices through darkness and ignorance.
-The sword of Manjushri is also considered a sword of separation and a symbol of enlightened will that brings peace, clarity and understanding.
+The flower often features one of the scriptures (Prajnaparamita), which deals with the realization of wisdom.
+In his right hand, Manjushri holds a large, flaming sword of wisdom, which conquers ignorance.
+With his sword, he cuts through the delusions of illusion and cuts through darkness and ignorance.
+The sword of Manjushri is also considered the sword of discrimination and a symbol of enlightened will, which brings peace, clarity, and understanding.

-Wax casting (cire perdue in French) or "disappearing wax" is a mold manufacturing method.
-In it, the wax is molded into a model of a statue or the desired object.
-A fireproof mold is made from clay around this.
+Lost wax casting (French: cire perdue) or "lost wax" is a mold making method.
+In it, a model of a statue or desired object is molded from wax.
+A fireproof mold is made of clay around this.
 The wax model is removed by melting or burning.
 The empty space created in the mold is filled with bronze.
-The mold is broken and a completely unique piece is obtained.
+The mold is broken, resulting in a completely unique piece.

 Ritual use